CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 In our example, we are going to use the "built-in" options Prometheus/Grafan and Kiali.

+## Here is what you will learn ##

+- Install Prometheus/Grafana components in your cluster
+- Learn how to use the Grafana Dashboard
+- Install Kiali service in your cluster
+- Learn how to use the Kialia Graph
+- Gain insights about "the moving parts" your service mesh

 ## Enable Grafana / Prometheus ##

 We installed Istio with a Helm chart that already contains all the information/configuration to run Prometheus/Grafan...it just isn't installed by default.
 So we need to adjust thee `values.yaml` file to fit our needs.